-We hold our own destiny three times a day in the choices we’re making – when we’re sitting down to eat breakfast, lunch and dinner
+We hold our own destiny three times a day in the choices we’re making – when we’re sitting down to eat breakfast, lunch, and dinner

 William Li, M.D.

 As discussed previously, a large portion of adults in the United States are considered overweight or obese.
-When majority of people pursue their weight loss goals, they often attempt fad diets which promise the greatest results in the shortest amount of time.
+When the majority of people pursue their weight loss goals, they often attempt fad diets that promise the greatest results in the shortest amount of time.
 However, fad diets are often extremely restrictive and can leave large nutritional gaps, which when not addressed can result in a diminished state of health.

 Although macronutrients are a large portion of daily consumption which are necessary for energy production and cellular functioning, micronutrients are often overlooked and underrated.
 They play a large role in essential functions and are only needed in small amounts.

-Simple deficiencies in essential vitamins and minerals, such as vitamin D can have minor to devastating effects from symptoms such as weak or soft bones, to serious conditions like breast, colon and prostate cancer.
+Simple deficiencies in essential vitamins and minerals, such as vitamin D can have minor to devastating effects from symptoms such as weak or soft bones, to serious conditions like breast, colon, and prostate cancer.

 While neither vitamins nor minerals, the following micronutrients are all essential in unique ways and are therefore also deserving of attention when it comes to pursuing weight loss and optimizing overall health:

 The following amino acids play critical roles in optimizing your health including: